guinetik/sandboxjs/README.md

 A modular JavaScript sandbox for testing and experimenting with code in a safe, isolated environment.
 Built with vanilla ES6 modules and designed for maintainability.

-This project was live-coded from a monolithic HTML file into a proper modular architecture.
-The refactoring focused on creating reusable components, proper separation of concerns, and extensibility.
+This project was vibe-coded from a monolithic HTML ([codepen.io](https://codepen.io/guinetik/pen/XJXXegw)) demo into a proper modular architecture.

 ## Features